h8d13/archinix/src/README.md

 ## What is left

-Cut: derivations and the build machinery, substituters and binary caches, remote stores (s3/http/ssh), the daemon protocol, signing, the Nix language.
 One store type remains, the local one.

 So this store never *produces* a path.
 It ingests a directory tree you built elsewhere and gives it a content-addressed name, a sqlite registration, GC roots and file-level sharing with every other path.

 It mounts nothing: an object store for trees, plus a garbage collector.

 ## On-disk layout